210 Social Work/Speech and Hearing Sciences

 The School of Social Work offers the following program of study

 The program includes upper-division courses in social welfare, with prerequisites in human biology, economics, psychology, statistics, and sociology.
-Students enter at the start of their junior year after completing most of the general-education requirements established by the College of Arts and Sciences.
 Social welfare courses include content on social welfare history, policy and services, human behavior and the social environment, social welfare research, and cultural diversity.
 These academic courses prepare students for the senior year three-quarter practicum experience, which involves a total of 480 hours of direct social services under the supervision of a practicum instructor approved by the School.

 Bachelor of Arts Program